World Golf Village: World Golf Foundation

 The Ladies Professional Golf Association created a hall of fame in 1951.
 It was inactive until 1967, when it moved into a physical location in Augusta, Georgia and was renamed the LPGA Tour Hall of Fame.
 In the early 1990s, the PGA Tour was contemplating a Hall of Fame close to their north Florida headquarters.
 Deane Beman asked LPGA commissioner Charlie Mechem if there was interest in a joint Golf Hall of Fame.
 When they responded in the affirmative, the United States Golf Association was contacted, as was The Royal and Ancient Golf Club of St Andrews.
 Both agreed to collaborate, and PGA of America closed the Pinehurst World Golf Hall of Fame, while the LPGA decided to merge their HOF into the new facility.

 An independent entity, the World Golf Foundation (WGF), was formed in 1994 to promote and honor the game and those who made significant contributions.
 The Board of Directors included representatives from the world's major golf organizations.
 The WGF owns and controls the World Golf Hall of Fame.

 Hall of Fame

-The foremost attraction at World Golf Village is the World Golf Hall of Fame, which superseded the PGA of America facility at Pinehurst, North Carolina in May 1998.
+The foremost attraction at World Golf Village was the World Golf Hall of Fame, which superseded the PGA of America facility at Pinehurst, North Carolina in May 1998.

-The Hall of Fame has a permanent display with biographical information for every individual inducted.
-There are also sections devoted to the history of golf, heritage, organizations, course design, equipment, attire and trends.
-The Trophy Tower contains a collection of all the major tournament trophies (and many of the minor ones).
-Many of the displays are interactive and give the visitor a "hands on" experience.
-Featured exhibits change yearly, and a round on the 18-hole putting course is included with museum admission.
-Additionally, there is a Challenge Hole with an island green similar to the signature hole at TPC Sawgrass, the par 3, 17th.
+The Hall of Fame had a permanent display with biographical information for every individual inducted.
+There were also sections devoted to the history of golf, heritage, organizations, course design, equipment, attire and trends.
+The Trophy Tower contained a collection of all the major tournament trophies (and many of the minor ones).
+Many of the displays were interactive and gave the visitor a "hands on" experience.
+Featured exhibits changed yearly, and a round on the 18-hole putting course was included with museum admission.
+Additionally, there was a Challenge Hole with an island green similar to the signature hole at TPC Sawgrass, the par 3, 17th.

+The WGV campus of the World Golf Hall of Fame was closed in 2023 and relocated back to Pinehurst.
+As of September 2025, St. Johns County is soliciting and evaluating multiple re-development proposals for the vacant site.